-E Entertaining Business entertaining, to discuss a business project or form or maintain a business connection, is a legitimate business expense that the company can pay for or reimburse to the employee, without creating a taxable benefit.
+Entertaining Business entertaining, to discuss a business project or form or maintain a business connection, is a legitimate business expense that the company can pay for or reimburse to the employee, without creating a taxable benefit.
 However, it is not a tax allowable expense in the company.
 Gifts to third parties may also be classed as entertainment.
 The company cannot recover input VAT tax incurred on the provision of business entertainment expenses.
 See also 'Gifts'.

 E Equipment In general, the same rules apply to the company for all business equipment purchases; they are a valid business expense.
 These will usually qualify for 100% capital allowance (a deduction from taxable profits) at time of first business use.
 However large value purchases could take you over annual limits, so care must be taken as regards timing.
 Specifically, tax allowance limits change regularly and there are special rules for buildings.
-Full expensing-which offers 100% first-year relief to companies on qualifying new main rate plant and machinery investments is available from 1 April 2023 until 31 March 2026.
-The 50% first-year allowance (FYA) for expenditure by companies on new special rate (including long life) assets until 31 March 2026.
+Full expensing which offers 100% first year relief on qualifying new main rate plant and machinery investments and 50% first-year allowance (FYA) for expenditure on new special rate (including long life) assets is also available to companies.
 Please discuss tax relief with dns accountants, before making large purchases.
 See also 'Computers and computer accessories', 'Cycle travel', 'Vehicles', 'Health & safety' and 'Leasing'.
-Flights The company can claim the flight expenses paid on behalf of employees traveling on business, for as long as or for the proportion that it constitutes a business journey.
+Flights The company can claim the flight expenses paid on behalf of employees travelling on business, for as long as or for the proportion that it constitutes a business journey.
 See also 'Travel'.